2021–22 AEK Athens F.C. season: Overview

 After bad results which included 3 home defeats and an embarrassing away 3–0 against Panathinaikos, brought the expected end to the tenure of Giannikis at AEK.
-The person who was called to close the season and try to achieve the minimum of the goals, that was a place in the next season's UEFA competitions, was the coach of the newly-formed B team, Sokratis Ofrydopoulos, as caretaker.
+The person who was called to close the season and try to achieve the minimum of the goals, that was a place in the next season's UEFA competitions, was the manager of the newly-formed B team, Sokratis Ofrydopoulos, as caretaker.
 Furthermore, with the initiative of Melissanidis, the Polish superstar, Grzegorz Krychowiak was brought to play just for the play-offs, in order to increase the chances of the team for a European ticket.
-AEK entered the play-offs at the 4th place and with consecutive matches that it was unable to win, came to play its exit in Europe on the penultimate matchday at Kleanthis Vikelidis Stadium against Aris.
-AEK only wanted only victory, they entered the match very well, they took a 0–2 lead and afterwards collapsed eventually losing by 3–2.
+AEK entered the play-offs at the 4th place and with consecutive matches that without a win, their goal was decided on the penultimate matchday at Kleanthis Vikelidis Stadium against Aris.
+AEK only wanted only victory, they entered the match well, they took a 0–2 lead and afterwards collapsed eventually losing by 3–2.
 AEK managed to stay out of Europe, in the worst year it had after their comeback from their relegation.
 The team had literally reached rock bottom and in the last and indifferent match of the year against Olympiacos at home, there were protests of the fans against the management and players, for the shameful year they had.

-The situation in the team looked bleak and although the management had already reached an agreement with Matías Almeyda to become the next season's coach, there was barely a chance of the recovery of the club.
-AEK were reaching the most crucial path of their history, as on the following year was the one that they would return to their natural ground, the nearly-completed Agia Sophia Stadium and it seemed that it would happen at perhaps the worst competitive timing.
+The situation at the club appeared difficult, with the administration having already reached an agreement with Matías Almeyda to take over as manager the following season.
+At the same time, preparations were nearing completion for their return to their natural home ground, the nearly completed Agia Sophia Stadium.
+The return to the stadium was therefore set to coincide with a period of significant sporting uncertainty for the club.